An Overview of Haleigh’s Hope Act: Georgia’s “Low-THC Oil” Medical Marijuana Law

 Yes.
 In order to enjoy the legal protections of this law, patients must be registered with the Department of Public Health and have their registration card in their possession.
 In addition, patients must ensure that their medicine is in a pharmaceutical container labeled by the manufacturer indicating the percentage of THC.

-Can registered patients or their caregivers grow their own non-psychoactive strains of marijuana for purposes of producing low-THC oil?
+Can registered patients or their caregivers grow their own marijuana for purposes of producing low-THC oil?

 Does this law do anything else?